| Central Asia | ATLAS of Plucked Instruments |

 dramyen

-In spite of the many items sold on eBay called
+In spite of the many instruments sold on eBay

-"Tibetan", they are all Chinese instruments - although painted
+called "Tibetan", these are really all basically Chinese instruments

 |